hiveot/hub.capnp/README.md

 # WoST Hub

 The WoST Hub is the reference implementation of the Hub for the Web of (Secured) Things.
-It receives information from 'Things' and provides a Thing shadow device to consumers.
-Consumers interact with Things through the Hub without connecting directly to the Thing.
+It acts as an intermediary between IoT device 'Things' and consumers.
+Consumers interact with Things through Hub services without connecting directly to the Thing.
 The Hub aims to be compatible with the WoT open standard but is constrainted to features that meet the WoST security mandate of "Things Do Not Run Servers".

 ## Project Status

 Status: The status of this plugin is Alpha.
-It is functional but breaking changes must be expected.
+It is functional but breaking changes can be expected.

 Authentication and authorization improvements are in development.